MicrosoftDocs/globalization/globalization/localization/localization-overview.md

 ## Ensuring that materials to be translated are correct

 It is important to verify that the source materials are ready for translation.
 This could include validating that all terminology is being used correctly and consistently, and that grammatical and orthographical errors have been fixed.
 These types of errors can significantly slow down the translation process, and they typically introduce additional localization cost as retranslation is required after source text changes.
-You should aim to have all your terminology approved and frozen before going into tramslation.
+You should aim to have all your terminology approved and frozen before going into translation.

 ## Isolating the materials to be translated